-Swallowing a fish bone is a common occurrence, especially for people who eat a lot of fish.
-Though fish bones are often small, oddly shaped, and sharp, the bone will usually pass through the digestive tract without any issues.
-However, some people may end up with a fish bone stuck in their throat.
+Though fish bones are often small, oddly shaped, and sharp, the bone usually passes through the digestive tract without issue.
+However, some people may experience a fish bone stuck in their throat.

 If this occurs, the lodged bone can cause discomfort and panic, though it is not usually painful.
 Due to the common nature of this occurrence, there are many established methods that can help dislodge the fish bone from the throat.